DanielSzopa/DanielSzopa/README.md

 - 📫You can find me on [Linkedin](https://www.linkedin.com/in/daniel-szopa-ba0a77213/)

 - 📄My experience:
+  - Currently .NET Developer at [FlexDev](https://www.flexdevgroup.com/).
-  - Currently Junior .NET Developer at [FlexDev](https://www.flexdevgroup.com/).
+  - Junior .NET Developer at [FlexDev](https://www.flexdevgroup.com/).
   - Intern .NET Developer at [Prospeo](https://prospeo.com.pl/).
   - It Specialist in ServiceDesk Department at [Optima Logistics Group](https://www.optimalg.com/).